Evidence for the Big Bang:

-* Inflation Theory Not a BB Prediction But an Ad Hoc Secondary Assumption: Inflation was assumed to address the BB's starlight travel time problem.
+* Failed Prediction of the Temperature Variation of the Universe and the related Failure to Predict the Inflation Theory Until Needed as an Ad Hoc Secondary Assumption Rescue Device: Inflation was assumed to address the big bang's failed predictions on the expected huge temperature variations of the universe, and its related starlight travel time problem.
+As NASA puts it mildly, "The Big Bang model, as it existed before Inflationary Theory, predicted that the Universe should not have been in thermodynamic equilibrium when the CMB was emitted."
 Like the starlight and time challenge put to biblical creationists, the big bang has the same problem, known as its horizon problem.
-Even a 14-billion year old universe is nowhere near old enough to enable the temperature of the background radiation to even out so perfectly.
+Even a 14-billion year old universe (or 13, or 12, or...!) is nowhere near old enough to enable the temperature of the background radiation to even out so perfectly, to within one part in 100,000.
 So, just as dark matter was not a prediction of the BB, in 1981, not as a prediction of the big bang, but in an ad hoc, adjusting to the data, dramatic secondary assumption, Alan Guth imagined an inflation period in which space expanded at speeds far greater than the speed of light, to solve the problem of a big bang universe being far too homogenous (even temperature) to be explained by the most fundamental of the laws of thermodynamics.
 So, in addition to inflation 2014 gravity wave fiasco as explained just above, the proposed wildly rapid and astoundingly brief expansion of space has no known mechanism that would power and suddenly start the expansion.
 Also unsolved is the "graceful exit" problem of an equally sudden stop.
 Yet while this inflation was proposed to account for the smoothness of the universe, apparently, it resulted in a far too smooth universe to enable the formation of stars and galaxies!
 Thus, as a dramatic offsetting counter assumption, cosmologists have begun proposing dark matter bubbles to get densities of matter in the midst of all that inflated homogeneity.
 That is, while inflation was imagined to address the problem of the universe being too homogenous, to solve the exact opposite problem, dark matter bubbles have now been imagined because the extreme evenness of background radiation indicates that the universe was not lumpy enough to naturally form stars.
 An expanding universe exacerbates the problem that the laws of physics do not enable the natural formation of stars from gas clouds.
 So BB cosmologists call again upon the super malleable great-in-a-pinch dark matter to rescue their theory.
 It is now claimed that trillions upon trillions of dark matter bubbles (DMBs) allegedly formed in a just-so arrangement by way of the big bang so that each one would gravitationally attract gas to form the trillions of alleged Population III protostars.
 With all those DMBs formed, this tertiary assumption/rescue device also solves the problem of how galaxies formed, suggesting that DMBs were initially arranged into clusters which formed the galaxies.
 Imagined inflation and DMBs are such dramatic attempts to explain observations which otherwise bluntly falsify the standard model, that one can see that the big bang theory is as pliable as any science fiction holodeck could be.

-* Alleged Confirmed Prediction of Abundances of Elements: While most cosmologists reject that God could have created the universe in six literal days, they themselves believe that within 20 minutes of the big bang, all of its matter had been created, via big bang nucleosynthesis (BBN).
-The 2013 Planck cosmological parameters paper admits:
+* Alleged Confirmed Prediction of Initial Abundances of Elements: While most cosmologists reject that God could have created the universe in six literal days, they themselves believe that the big bang, in just 20 minutes, via big bang nucleosynthesis (BBN) created all the matter of the universe.

 Observations [sic] of light elements abundances created during big bang nucleosynthesis (BBN) provided one of the earliest precision tests of cosmology and were critical in establishing the existence of a hot big bang.

-Aside from the misuse of the term "observations" to refer to a belief of what happened in the past, note the helpful admission that the alleged elements confirmation was "critical" to acceptance of big bang theory.
-Before the era of "precision cosmology", long ago in history back to the year 1990, a handful of scientists were determined to state for the record that the big bang theory had not predicted the relative abundances of hydrogen, helium, and lithium.
+Precision cosmology can hardly even distinguish theory from observation.
+Beyond though the misuse of the term "observations" to refer to a belief of what happened in the past, note the helpful admission that the alleged elements confirmation was "critical" to acceptance of big bang theory.
+However "serious disagreement" exists between theory and observation for the presumed light element abundances.
+At the dawn of the era of "precision cosmology", long ago in history back to the year 1990, a handful of scientists were determined to state for the record that the big bang theory had not predicted the relative abundances of hydrogen, helium, and lithium.
 Rather, they argued, big bang proponents were adjusting the theory's parameters to match already existing observations: